DSPN/azure-resource-manager-dse/buildimage/README.md

     con="DefaultEndpointsProtocol=https;AccountName=stosnrc0v8cyb40;AccountKey=<your key>"
     azure storage container list -c $con

 Make sure the image is a vhd.
+If you get an error, most likely the storage account used to generate `$con` is incorrect.

     azure storage blob list vhds -c $con